Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 Different enemies require different ways of breaking their resistance.

 **Action**
-Choose erosion to exhaust enemy will or annihilation to destroy enemy capacity.
+Choose erosion to exhaust the enemy's will or annihilation to destroy the enemy's capacity.

 **Outcome**
 Military effort attacks the source of resistance most relevant to victory.